We support women and girls in war and crisis zones

 Sanja Pavlović, Autonomous Women’s Center, Serbia

-2. Solidarity and support for survivors and their families
+2. Solidarity and support for survivors

-An integrated aid approach for survivors of sexualised wartime violence
+Holistic support for survivors of sexualised wartime violence

 Survivors of sexualised violence receive free, integrated support in the form of psychosocial and medical care, legal assistance and income-generating measures.
 This also includes the families of the survivors.

-Assistance in applying for war victim pensions
+Applying for war victim pensions

 Psychosocial support during court cases